carlosmada22/RAGBis/README.md

 ## Integration with chatBIS

-The processed data from RAGbis is designed to be used with chatBIS, the conversational interface.
-After running RAGbis, you can:
+The processed data from ragBIS is designed to be used with chatBIS, the conversational interface.
+The chatBIS repo is accesible [here](https://github.com/BAMresearch/chatBIS).
+After running ragBIS, you can:

 1. Copy the `data` directory to your chatBIS project
-2. Or point chatBIS to the RAGbis output directory
+2. Or point chatBIS to the ragBIS output directory

 ## Configuration